Trimethylsilane

 Trimethylsilane is the organosilicon compound with the formula (CH_{3})_{3}SiH.
+It is a colorless gas.
 It is a trialkylsilane.
 The Si-H bond is reactive.
 Being a gas, it is less commonly used as a reagent than the related triethylsilane, which is a liquid at room temperature.

 Trimethylsilane is used in the semiconductor industry as precursor to deposit dielectrics and barrier layers via plasma-enhanced chemical vapor deposition (PE-CVD).
 It is also used a source gas to deposit TiSiCN hard coatings via plasma-enhanced magnetron sputtering (PEMS).
 It has also been used to deposit silicon carbide hard coatings via low-pressure chemical vapor deposition (LP-CVD) at relatively low temperatures under 1000 °C. It is an expensive gas but safer to use than silane (SiH_{4}); and produces properties in the coatings that cannot be undertaken by multiple source gases containing silicon and carbon.